rubymotion-community/sugarcube/README.md

 view.rotate_to 180.degrees
 view.shake  # great for showing invalid form elements view.tumble  # great way to dismiss an alert-like-view
+# tumbles in the other direction (towards the right side instead of left)
+view.tumble(side: :right)

+# the complement to 'tumble' is 'tumble_in' - the view starts above the window
+# and drops in with the same kind of animation as 'tumble'.
+Before you call
+# this method, set the view.frame to the *destination* location.
+view.tumble_in(side: :right)
 ```

 These helpers all delegate to the `UIView.animate` method, which accepts all the